 Bad data tarnishes your reputation, so keeping it in your list is risky, not to mention it eats up a portion of your prospect database limit.
 Email list verification is the first step to getting your emails into the recipient’s inbox – a good email verifier uses complex algorithms to detect the bad data in your list.

-Here are five of the risky email addresses an email verifier can detect, and how this helps you stay on top of your email hygiene.
+Here are five of the risky email addresses an email verifier can detect, and how this helps you stay on top of database hygiene.

 2. Remove Abuse Emails